 "Heavy Weather Sailing", by Coles and Bruce, published by McGraw Hill

 "Storm Tactics" by Lin and Larry Pardey, published by Pardey Books

 "World Cruising Routes" by Jimmy Cornell, published by McGraw Hill

-The InstructorDouglas Hendricks is a USCG-licensed 50-ton master with thirty years of sailing experience.
-He has crossed the Atlantic, Pacific, and Indian oceans, sailed in the Mediterranean, the Caribbean, Indonesia, Tahiti, Thailand, Hawaii, Africa and the Bahamas in addition to many years of sailing along both the east and west coasts of the US.
+The InstructorDouglas Hendricks is a USCG-licensed 100-ton Master with more than thirty years of sailing experience.
+He has sailed across the Atlantic, the Pacific, and the Indian oceans.
+He has sailed in the Mediterranean, the Caribbean, Indonesia, Tahiti, Thailand, Hawaii, Africa and the Bahamas in addition to many years of sailing along both the east and west coasts of the US.
 He has taught both Offshore Passage Making and Celestial Navigation for Bonneville School of Sailing since 2008.